tablelandnetwork/docs/docs/fundamentals/architecture/gateway.md

 Tableland tables are created or written to in three primary steps:

-1. On-chain contract interaction, which creates a transaction via the contract method called.
+1. Onchain contract interaction, which creates a transaction via the contract method called.
 This transaction is _pending_ and not "finalized" in a block, yet.
 2. Upon transaction confirmation, an event with SQL instructions is emitted.
 3. Upon the event emittance, a Tableland network node listens to, processes, and then materializes the SQL instructions (validate syntax, access controls, etc.).